innoq/cards42org/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/"><img alt="Creative Commons Lizenzvertrag" style="border-width:0" src="https://i.creativecommons.org/l/by-nd/4.0/88x31.png" /></a><br />This work is licensed under <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/">Creative Commons Attribution - Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)</a>.

 You can use the cards free of charge even in business contexts.
 But we want to avoid that other companies just copycat the cards42 cards.
+The company INNOQ supports this projects with time and by paying for the printing of the cards.